SlimeVR/SlimeVR-Server/README.md

 Integrations:
 * Use [SlimeVR OpenVR Driver](https://github.com/SlimeVR/SlimeVR-OpenVR-Driver) as a driver for SteamVR
-* Use built-in OSC support for integration with other apps, such as VRChat, using OSC
+* Use built-in OSC Trackers support for FBT integration with VRChat, PCVR or Standalone.
-* Integrations with other systems will be added later
+* Use built-in VMC support for sending and receiving tracking data to and from other apps such as VSeeFace.
+* Export recordings as .BVH files to integrate motion capture data into 3d applications such as Blender.

-## How to use
+## Installing
 It's highly recommended to install using the installer downloadable here: https://github.com/SlimeVR/SlimeVR-Installer/releases/latest/download/slimevr_web_installer.exe

-Latest setup instructions are [on our site](https://docs.slimevr.dev/server/index.html).
+Latest setup instructions are [in our docs](https://docs.slimevr.dev/server/index.html).

+## Building & Contributing
+For information on building and contributing to the codebase, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License clarification
 **SlimeVR software** (including server, firmware, drivers, installer, documents, and others - see licence for each case specifically) **is distributed under a dual MIT/Apache 2.0 License ([LICENSE-MIT] and [LICENSE-APACHE]).
 The software is the copyright of the SlimeVR contributors.**

 **However, these licenses have some limits, and if you wish to distribute software based on SlimeVR, you need to be aware of them:**